-Deckhouse complies with most of the PCI Security Standards Council (PCI SSC)* recommendations.
+Deckhouse meets most of the PCI Security Standards Council (PCI SSC)* recommendations.
 The platform is well protected against threats common to payment systems that use container technology.
-We used the Container and Container Orchestration Tools Guide to assess Deckhouse's security.
-Learn more.
+We use the Container and Container Orchestration Tools Guide to assess Deckhouse's security.

 * PCI SSC is a global forum that helps develop, apply, and improve security standards to protect payment systems.

-- Kubernetes event auditing to account for cluster operations and error analysis.
+- Kubernetes event auditing to keep track of cluster operations and analyze errors.

-- Docker images for all platform components can only be downloaded from the Deckhouse repository.
+- Docker images for all platform components can only be pulled from the Deckhouse repository.

 - Only the necessary binaries from the original image files created by the software authors are used.

-- All dependencies related to the original images as well as the digest of the image are strictly pre-defined.
-The resulting image is built based on our base image.
+- All dependencies related to the original images as well as the SHA digest of the image are strictly pre-defined.
+The resulting image is built based on the base image made specifically for Deckhouse.

-- We carefully choose the software.
-We use only the solutions that have proven to be reliable based on our own and the Open Source community experience.
+- We carefully select our software.
+We only use solutions that have been proven to be reliable based on our own experience and that of the Open Source community.

-- Most checks are performed in an automated manner using linters.
-For example, they make sure that the Dockerfile configuration is correct and prohibit the use of third-party images.
+- Most of the checks are performed automatically by linters.
+Among other things, these checks ensure that the Dockerfile configuration is correct and prohibit the use of third-party images.

-- We constantly monitor new CVEs for all the software used.
-All the Sn level (and more severe) vulnerabilities are handled within three hours, while Sn-Sk level vulnerabilities are handled within 24 hours.
+- The CI builds are scanned for CVEs every day; the scan report is sent to the developers.
+All the Sn level (and more critical) vulnerabilities are addressed within 3 hours, while those of Sn-Sk levels are dealt with within 24 hours.

 Configuring components and their interaction

-- Each component runs with a minimal set of privileges in Kubernetes that is sufficient for its operation ("minimum RBAC").
+- Each component runs with a minimal set of privileges in Kubernetes that is sufficient for its operation (the "minimum RBAC" policy).